vekatze/neut/book/src/terms.md

 ### Note

-- Lambda abstractions defined by `=>` are reduced at compile-time when possible.
+- Anonymous functions are reduced at compile-time when possible.
 If you would like to avoid this behavior, consider using `define`.

 ## `define f(x1: a1, ..., xn: an) -> c { e }`